bbunce/Qsee/readme.md

 ### Project description

-QSee is a quality control visualisation tool that allows users to monitor internal quality control data through the generation of Levey-Jennings plots and the automatic application of Westgard rules.
+QSee is a quality control visualisation tool that allows users to monitor internal quality control data through the generation of Levey-Jennings plots (matplotlib) and the automatic application of Westgard rules.

 ![Screenshot of the dashboard](/screen1.png "Screenshot of the dashboard")